Create Groups for Collaborative Learning Spaces in Canvas

 4) “I have a question about the work my group is doing.”
 Have the student message you the group name and number to save searching through all of your groups for the student’s name. |

-Students can find more information at the USask Canvas Tips for Students blog.
-They can see this post on Groups in Canvas and many other tips to navigating Canvas.
+The Canvas Student Guide is a great resource where students can find instructions in learning to navigate Canvas.
+They can see this post on Groups in Canvas and tips to navigating Canvas.

 Title image credit: Tumisu on Pixaby